mumayank/AirShareProject/README.md

 # Usage

-Wherever you want to send files:
+Wherever you want to send or receive files:
 1. Declare `airShare` object variable inside the `activity`
-2. Init the variable whenever user wants to send the files
+2. Init the variable whenever user wants to send or receive the files
 3. Clean up on `onDestroy`

+## Send Files code example

 ```kotlin
 class SendActivity : AppCompatActivity() {